spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 6. Click the **Ubuntu Advantage** checkbox to include the UA parameters listed below in the configuration file.

 7. Toggle on or off to enable or disable the UA services of your choice.
+See below for an explanation of the notable parameters that are available to use with Palette.

 8. Once the file is updated, click the **Next layer** button to continue to the next layer.